-The occupancy rate for Liberty Court is due to 8 units that have structural damage and are uninhabitable.
+The occupancy rate for Liberty Court is due to 20 vacant units.
+The occupancy rate for scattered site rental is due to 3 vacant units.
 DSHA has applied for RAD funding and units are expected to remain vacant for at least one to two years.

-• ANTICIPATED TOTAL NUMBER OF NON-MTW PUBLIC HOUSING UNITS LEASED IN PLAN YEAR:
+ANTICIPATED TOTAL NUMBER OF NON-MTW PUBLIC HOUSING UNITS LEASED IN PLAN YEAR: